What images come to mind when someone mentions animals on the homestead? Chickens, right? Maybe goats?

 They may not be for everyone, but I feel like ducks get a bad rap.

-So take a look at these 10 duck keeping facts before you make the decision of if ducks are right for you.
+So take a look at these 10 facts about ducks before you make the decision of if ducks are right for you.

 Pin this article for later: